 Nasturtium: what's edible?

-While the whole nasturtium plant is edible, each part has various uses, like using the stems in place of chives or large leaves as wraps.
+While the whole nasturtium plant is edible, each part has various applications, like using the stems in place of chives or using large leaves as wraps.
+Let's look at each part in more detail.

-Nasturtium flowers come in a variety of colors.
+All nasturtium flowers are edible and come in a variety of colors.
 The color can be an important consideration because petals will dye infusions.
 I grow the Kaleidoscope Mix and haven't noticed a flavor difference between the different colored flowers.
 They all taste very slightly floral with that spicy bite at the end.

-They are best picked in the morning: after the dew has evaporated but before the midday heat sets in (and can make them wilt).
-That being said, most of the time I pick mine at 6pm, right before I finish making dinner.
+That being said, most of the time I pick the flowers around 6pm, right before I finish making dinner.
 They are usually a bit more delicate when I do this, but still work out just fine.

-Wash gently in cold water (to remove bugs) and dry on a paper towel.
+Wash the flowers gently in cold water to remove bugs and dry on a paper towel or salad spinner.

 - Salad: use whole flowers or pull the petals apart.
 Add to the salad as a garnish instead of mixing them in with the dressing.